mohsin86/futurePost-silverstripe-module/README.md

 # future Post silverstripe module
-A silverstripe module for controlling which content should publish in future
+A silverstripe module for controlling which content should show or not to show by selected date.

 #########
 Add this two method in page.php file in your theme